onqtam/headjack/docs/why/1_MEDIA.md

 # SECTION: Sensemaking
 ██████████████████████████████████████████████████████████████████

+> "Sensemaking is the ability or attempt to make sense of an ambiguous situation.
+More exactly, sensemaking is the process of creating situational awareness and understanding in situations of high complexity or uncertainty in order to make decisions.
+It is “a motivated, continuous effort to understand connections (which can be among people, places, and events) in order to anticipate their trajectories and act effectively." - [Klein](https://thecynefin.co/what-is-sense-making/#:~:text=Sensemaking%20is%20the,and%20act%20effectively)

 > "Our ability to do choice-making well depends on our ability to sense-make well, which is why controlling peoples’ sense-making is the heart of the war that’s happening." - [Daniel Schmachtenberger](https://www.sloww.co/daniel-schmachtenberger/#:~:text=Our%20ability%20to%20do%20choice%2Dmaking%20well%20depends%20on%20our%20ability%20to%20sense%2Dmake%20well%2C%20which%20is%20why%20controlling%20peoples%E2%80%99%20sense%2Dmaking%20is%20the%20heart%20of%20the%20war%20that%E2%80%99s%20happening.)

 > "Why don’t we have group sense-making?
 Because you have a self-perpetuating system that includes the self-perpetuation of the memes that support the system." - [Daniel Schmachtenberger](https://www.sloww.co/daniel-schmachtenberger/#:~:text=Why%20don%E2%80%99t%20we%20have%20group%20sense%2Dmaking%3F%20Because%20you%20have%20a%20self%2Dperpetuating%20system%20that%20includes%20the%20self%2Dperpetuation%20of%20the%20memes%20that%20support%20the%20system.)